• 15/11/2024

 Luana Salvatore

-Giornalista pubblicista, dal 2010 è editore e direttore responsabile di RioCarnival Music Magazine, nonchè co-fondatrice della omonima fanzine italiana dedicata ai Duran Duran (1987).
-Laureata in Arti Visive e Discipline dello Spettacolo presso l'Accademia di Belle Arti di Roma (1998), ha scritto una tesi sperimentale in regia cinematografica: "Immagini per la Musica" sull'evoluzione dell'immagine del periodo British Invasion - Internet e sui video musicali.
-Ha fatto parte della MEDIMEX Academy e collaborato con alcune testate giornalistiche musicali, tra cui Rolling Stone e Billboard.
+Giornalista pubblicista, dal 2010 è editore e direttore responsabile di RioCarnival Music Magazine, nonchè co-fondatrice della fanzine italiana dedicata ai Duran Duran (1987).
+Laureata in Arti Visive e Discipline dello Spettacolo presso l'Accademia di Belle Arti di Roma (1998), ha scritto una tesi sperimentale in regia cinematografica denominata: "Immagini per la Musica" sull'evoluzione dell'immagine dal periodo British Invasion sino ad Internet, con riguardo per i video musicali.
+Membro della MEDIMEX Academy, vanta collaborazioni con alcune testate giornalistiche musicali (Rolling Stone e Billboard).
+Appassionata di Arti e Nuove Tecnologie, è attenta alle questioni sociali e ambientali, disabilità, neurodivergenze, neuroscienze, yoga e discipline olistiche.
 Si interessa e scrive di Musica, Cinema, Cultura e Lifestyle.
 Contatti: editor@riocarnivalmagazine.it